-Technical indicator description sheet A2 Alignment Improved municipal responsiveness A1 Indicator short name Percentage of ward committees that are functional (meet four times a year. ward committees that are functional (meet four times a year A3 Results- chain level A7 ward ward committees, h for public participation This indicator shows the level to which the city supports ward committees, how functional formal mechanisms for public participation are in the municipality, and that they are active and properly constituted. are quorate, and have an action plan) cnain ievei A8 Definition to be 'functional' out of Functional is defined asward committee action under review and had at the ((1)Functional ward community ward commun it of all war d as- they h tion plan by rd committees that are deemed of all wards in the municipality. as- they have an agreed annual n plan by end of Q1 of the year at least four quorate meetings in that year.
+Technical indicator description sheet A2 Alignment Improved municipal responsiveness A1 Indicator short name Percentage of ward committees that are functional (meet four times a year. ward committees that are functional (meet four A3 Results- chain level Outcome A7 Rationale This indicator shows the leve ward committees, how function for public participation are in they are active and p ow function on are in the ional formal mechanisms the municipality, and that are quorate, and have an action plan) cnain ievei A8 Definition to be 'functional' out of a Functional is defined asward committee action punder review and had at lethal ((1)Functional ward community ward) ((1)Functional ward committee action punder review and had at lethal ward) ((1)Functional ward committee action punder review and had at lethal ward) ((1)Functional ward committee action punder review and had at lethal ward) ((1)Functional ward committee action punder review and had at lethal ward) it of all war d as- they h tion plan by d committees that are deemed f all wards in the municipality. s- they have an agreed annual plan by end of Q1 of the year t least four quorate meetings in nat year.
 INDICATOR ASSIGNMENT GG2.1 A4 Back to Basics pillar Putting people first A9 Indicator Formula ((1)Functional ward committees)/((2)Total number of wards)100 A5 Unit of measurement Percentage of ward committees A6 Frequency of reporting Annual A10 Indicator origin CoGTA Back to Basics A11 Notes on calculation None A12 Additional notes No additional notes orting nsibility Ар plies to Munic ipal Categ ory F Readiness Me etro Me tro Yes Tier 2